 Podiatry students have gotta have sole!
 Get it?
 Actually what they really need is a drive to help people.
 To find the best health solutions for those in need.
 And that all starts with getting to grips with everything feet at university.
-So, let’s hand over to Charles Sturt podiatric medicine (that’s the official term) student Georgia Coates to find out what it’s really like to study podiatry at uni.
+So, let’s hand over to Charles Sturt podiatric medicine (that’s the official term) student Georgia Coates to find out what it’s really like to study podiatry in Australia at uni.

 by Georgia Coates

 Charles Sturt University

 9am Monday morning, time to wake up.
 I have some time to kill before my first lecture, so I start my morning with a 20-minute walk.
 That’s just enough time to take my dog down to the Hume weir just outside Albury for a swim and a run around.

 10am Back from my walk, it’s a quick shower and brekky before I make the journey into Thurgoona, 20 minutes from home.
 I blast my favourite playlist on the drive to pump myself up for the day of lectures ahead.

 11am Time for lecture number one– sports med.
 Today we’re discussing a few of the different technologies currently being used in podiatry to treat musculoskeletal injuries.
 These include therapeutic ultrasound and transcutaneous electrical nerve stimulation.
 In Friday’s tutorial we’ll get the opportunity to put our new knowledge into practice and test these out on each other!

 12pm A quick mid-lecture break before we settle back in for the second hour.
 Half of the class heads to The G to grab a bite or a quick coffee before we have to sit back down and re-engage our brains.